 Ten recreation areas provide numerous campsites.
 Some campsites offer picnic tables, grills, shelters, restrooms, & potable water.
 An RV dump station is provided above the Rimrock Recreation Area at the Schatz Point Area.
 A fish cleaning station is provided at the North Shore Concession, Rimrock area near the office and at Schatz's Point.

 Advance reservations are available for all campgrounds.
-Reservations must be made at least 7 days in advance of your arrival otherwise all unreserved sites are available on a first come first serve basis.
+Online reservations must be made at least 7 days or more in advance of your arrival.
+If making a reservation less than 7 days in advance you must call the office for assistance in completing your reservation.
+Otherwise all unreserved sites are available on a first come first serve basis.
 Self-registration Kiosks are conveniently located close to all camping areas.

 The Boy Scout area will continue to be open to public use while the scouts are not at camp.
 However, the area will be for day use only to allow easier access to the fishing pier and bird watching opportunities.
 No overnight camping will be allowed to the general public.

 Lake Tschida recreation areas observe a quiet time from 11PM to 6AM Mountain Time.

 Lake Tschida is the only sizeable body of water in the area & has become a popular recreation center.
 Picnicking, swimming, boating, camping, water skiing, & fishing are popular summer activities.
 Fall & winter activities include hunting, cross country skiing, trapping, & ice fishing.

 Take pictures, make drawings, look, but do not remove archaeological artifacts, fossils, & other geological specimens: it's against federal & state law.
 The past is for everyone.
 Archaeological artifacts & geological specimens are part of the heritage of this region, state, & nation.